ztyyLV/web-twain-docs/faq/offer-perpetual-license.md

 ## Do you offer lifetime/perpetual licenses?

-Yes, we offer the lifetime/perpetual license.
-This comes with only one year of software maintenance service and you need to buy yearly maintenance to avail free upgrades, premium tech support and <a href="https://www.dynamsoft.com/company/annual-maintenance/" target="_blank">much more</a>..
+Yes, we offer the lifetime/perpetual license which typically comes with one year of software maintenance service.
+For upgrades and premium technical support you would need to renew yearly maintenance for more on the benefits of maintenance please view <a href="https://www.dynamsoft.com/company/annual-maintenance/" target="_blank">this article</a>.